Remarks on Rational Points of Universal Curves: Two-step nilpotent Lie algebras associated to Universal ( -punctured) Curves

 \subsection{Weighted completion applied to the fundamental groups of universal curves}

 Suppose that $g\geq 2$ and $n\geq 0$.
-Let $k$ be a field of characteristic zero such that for some prime $\ell$, the $\ell$-adic cyclotomic character $\chi_\ell:G_k\to \Zl^\times$ has infinite image or $k$ be a finite field of characteristic $p$.
-Note that when $k$ is a finite field, a number field, or a local field $\Q_q$ with $q\not=\ell$, $\chi_\ell$ has infinite image.
+Let $k$ be a field of characteristic zero such that for some prime $\ell$, the $\ell$-adic cyclotomic character $\chi_\ell:G_k\to \Zl^\times$ has infinite image.
+Note that when $k$ is a number field or a local field $\Q_q$ with $q\not=\ell$, $\chi_\ell$ has infinite image.
 Fix a geometric point $\bar y$ in $S$.
 By Proposition \ref{monodromy density}, we have a Zariski-dense representation